dorny/paths-filter/README.md

 # What's New
+- Paths expressions are now evaluated using [micromatch](https://github.com/micromatch/micromatch) library
 - Support workflows triggered by any event
 - Fixed compatibility with older (<2.23) versions of git
 - Support for tag pushes and tags as a base reference
 - Fixes for various edge cases when event payload is incomplete
   - Supports local execution with [act](https://github.com/nektos/act)
 - Fixed behavior of feature branch workflow:
   - Detects only changes introduced by feature branch.
-Later modifications on base branch are ignored.
+Later modifications on base branch are ignored
 - Filter by type of file change:
   - Optionally consider if file was added, modified or deleted